raphaelberly/velibity/README.md

 ### Running the scraper

 The file `main.py` may be run in order to run the scraper.
-It has one required argument `--user`.
+It has no required argument.
+If `--user` is not specified, all users will be scraped for.

 Example bash command: